Skip to content

 Harvard and UPenn.

-The initial compromise was a phone call we can't intercept.
-But the follow-up phishing, credential pages, and lateral movement?
-That's where suss. stops the chain.
+The initial compromise was a phone call we cannot intercept.
+But the follow-up phishing, credential harvesting pages, and lateral movement?
+That is where suss. stops the chain.

 Voice phishing compromised staff